 Cottonwood Campground is a quiet desert oasis in the southwestern corner of Big Bend National Park.
-Conveniently located between the Castolon Historic District, the scenic Santa Elena Canyon and the tail end of the Ross Maxwell Scenic Drive, this small, 25-site campground is one of the least-known and typically least-occupied campgrounds in the park.
-The group site is the only campsite available for advanced reservations in the facility and is tent-only; individual campsites are first-come, first-served year-round.
+Conveniently located between the Castolon Historic District, the scenic Santa Elena Canyon and the tail end of the Ross Maxwell Scenic Drive, this small, 25-site campground is one of the least-known and quiet campgrounds in the park.
+There is one group campsite and 24 individual sites.
+This is a remote campground in a remote park.
+It is dry camping, no hook-ups, and no generators are permitted.

-Cottonwood gets its name from the cottonwood trees that surround and provide shade for the facility nearby the Rio Grande River.
+Cottonwood gets its name from the cottonwood trees that surround and provide shade for the facility nearby the Rio Grande.
 A general store and visitor center -- a converted former military outpost -- are also nearby.

 Particularly popular with bird watchers, Cottonwood Campground is a haven for those wishing to study the abundant bird life in Big Bend while also escaping the more crowded areas in the park.
 Because of its diverse ecosystems and plant life, the park provides habitats for many rare and unique birds, including the Mexican mallard, Lucifer hummingbird, Mexican jay, black-capped and gray vireos, and Varied Bunting.
-Visitors are often the eyes and ears of birding in the park and are encouraged to report sightings at the visitor center.
+Hiking trails are located around the campground.

 The campground has pit (vault) toilets, potable water, picnic tables, bear boxes, and grills.
 There are no hook-ups or dump stations, and the use of generators is not allowed.

 The group campsite is a walk-in, tent-only site; no RVs or trailers are allowed.
 Vehicle parking is restricted to an adjacent parking area, a short walk from the campsite itself.